Weight Gain Calculator

 Calorie Surplus (calorie/day)

-Weight gain is a common goal for many people, whether it’s to gain muscle or improve health.
-However, it can be challenging to determine the optimal weight gain and calorie intake.
+Many people seek weight gain as a way to gain muscle or improve their health.
+However, determining the optimal weight gain and calorie intake can be challenging.
 That’s where weight gain calculators come in.

 Weight gain calories calculator tells you how many calories you need to eat to gain the weight you want.